 The 4th overall pick, Kristaps Porzingis, one of the more interesting draft picks of Latvian nationality, was drafted by the Knicks.
 The pressure on Porzingis is high because much will be expected of him considering Phil Jackson passed on the opportunity to get a more proven option, for example, Willie Cauley-Stein.

 However, Porzingis already has plenty of chances to make use of the minutes given to him because the Knicks don’t have many standout options for PF.
 At the moment he has 11.8 PPG and 8.3 REB, but a very low FG% of just 35.7.
 Predicting whether this player is going to succeed is a tough call indeed, but everything looks promising.

 His fellow rookie colleague Jerian Grant has a more clear likelihood of succeeding in the Knicks team considering the little pressure that he gets as the 19th pick.
-He can assume a significant rookie role considering the Knicks’ desperate need of a playmaker, and Grant could be one of the keys in the team’s return to the playoffs.
-Even if he doesn’t succeed, he will not be judged for anything that Porzingis would be.
+He can assume a significant rookie role considering the Knicks’ desperate need of a playmaker, and Grant could be one of the keys to the team’s return to the playoffs.
+Even if he fails, he will not be judged for anything that Porzingis would be.

 The biggest danger for his psyche is probably being outplayed by Jordan Clarkson, a 2014 second-round pick, which is already happening considering Clarkson is the PPG leader in the team, while Russell is just sixth with 8.5 PPG.
-If Russell continues so in the next season, the predictions for him will be very grim.
+If Russell continues so in the next season, his predictions will be bleak.